-With increasing rates of urbanization, it’s important to focus on decarbonizing our built environment.
+With increasing rates of urbanisation, it’s important to focus on decarbonising our built environment.
 British Columbia has a world-class low-carbon renewable electricity grid however many buildings still rely on natural gas for heating and hot water.
 The City of Vancouver has made fantastic progress with emission reductions for new buildings through building codes, the challenge lies with retrofitting existing buildings.
 Anitra’s initiative will focus on removing barriers to increase the rate of adoption for electric heat-pumps.
-She has identified the current barriers and intends to streamline installation and optimize financial incentives by leveraging existing utility-lead programs.
+She has identified the current barriers and intends to streamline installation and optimise financial incentives by leveraging existing utility-lead programs.